meatsby/meatsby.github.io/content/Tech Stacks/AWS/Amazon S3.md

 ## S3 란
 ---
 - A `Regional resource` service that provides `object-level storage`
+- Buckets must have a `globally unique name` (across all regions & all accounts)
 - Tag the objects in the S3 bucket to restrict access to the objects
 - Amazon S3 Storage Classes
 	- S3 Standard